Game Courier Game Logs

 This script queried the GameLogs table with the following prepared query:

-SELECT * FROM GameLogs WHERE Game = :game AND Privacy = :privacy ORDER BY Lastmod DESC
+SELECT * FROM GameLogs WHERE Game = :game AND (Privacy = :privacy OR Opponent = '' OR Opponent IS NULL) ORDER BY Lastmod DESC

 To avoid SQL injection, most of the values are passed separately.
 The values in the query are determined by the values in your URL's query string or by what is entered into the form at top.
 When you leave a field blank, it normally means that it will leave that field out of the query, not that it will search for an empty value.
 Here is a recreation of what the SQL query would look like with the placeholders replaced by the values:

-SELECT * FROM GameLogs WHERE Game = 'Corridor Chess' AND Privacy = 0 ORDER BY Lastmod DESC
+SELECT * FROM GameLogs WHERE Game = 'Corridor Chess' AND (Privacy = 0 OR Opponent = '' OR Opponent IS NULL) ORDER BY Lastmod DESC

 The underlying MySQL is handled by MariaDB.
 A few fields give you multiple options for how to use them.
 You can search for an exact string match, an exact non-match, a LIKE match, which allows the use of a few wildcards, and a REGEXP match, which allows for very complicated pattern matching.
 Since these may slow down the search, they should be avoided unless you have a special need for them.